brucemack/kc1fsz-tjdcr/README.md

 > I know the purists will raise objections, so I would like to emphasize the importance/value
 > of building the TJDCR rig from Bill/Dean's exact specifications *first* before getting into
 > modifications including (but not limited to) PCBs and SMDs.
 The main point of the TJDCR
-> project is to learn the process of building from scratch, and using a commercial PCB
+> project is to learn the process of building from scratch, and using a commercially
+> fabricated PCB
 > somewhat defeats that purpose.
 I've built DCR rigs a few times (as well as several SSB transceivers) using traditional Manhattan/Ugly
 > style so I'm trying to do something a bit different this time.
+That being said, we are
+> moving into a new world where many parts that of interest to radio homebrewers are not
+> available in through-hole packages, so I would recommend that everyone get over any
+> fears of surface-mount parts, buy a good set of magnifying glasses, and start practicing
+> SMD-homebrew.

 Once the testing is complete I will make the PCB/BOM available for anyone who wants to try it in this style.